British South Africa Company: Railway policies

 The British South Africa Company was responsible for building the Rhodesian railway system in the period of primary construction which ended in 1911, when the main line through Northern Rhodesia reached the Congo border and the Katanga copper mines.
 Rhodes' original intention was for a railway extending across the Zambesi to Lake Tanganyika, popularly considered as part of a great "Cape to Cairo" railway linking all the British colonies of Africa.
 Rhodes was as much a capitalist in his motivation as a visionary, and when little gold was found in Mashonaland, he accepted that even the scheme to reach Lake Tanganyika had no economic justification.
 Railways built by private companies without government subsidies need enough of the type of traffic that can pay high freight rates to recover their construction costs.
-The agricultural products that fuelled much of Rhodesia's early economic growth could not provide this traffic; large quantities of minerals could.
+The agricultural products that fueled much of Rhodesia's early economic growth could not provide this traffic; large quantities of minerals could.
 Most early railways in Africa were built by the British government rather than Chartered Companies.
 The need to raise capital and produce dividends prevented most Chartered Companies from undertaking such infrastructure investments.
 However, in the early period of railway construction, the BSAC obtained finance from South African companies including Consolidated Gold Fields and De Beers in which Rhodes was a dominant force.
 BSAC also benefitted from the large, but not unlimited personal fortunes of Rhodes and Beit before their deaths.